 AWA & LeSS

 This year we have held four meetups in London and New York – covering a range of LeSS topics, each hosted by LeSS co-founders, Bas and Craig.
-We have also hosted five, three-day Certified LeSS Practitioner Courses in London, New York and Prague.
+We have also hosted many, three-day Certified LeSS Practitioner Courses in London, New York, Prague, San Francisco and Toronto

 How to Learn LeSS?

 These events have been created to teach you the LeSS values, principles and practices, and have been very popular.
-Which is why we have agreed to host more Certified LeSS Practitioner courses in January, February and March in 2016.
+Which is why we have agreed to host more Certified LeSS Practitioner courses.

 There are lots of resources out there.
 To start with there are the two LeSS books, which have been written by Craig and Bas: